Edmonton Police Service: Misconduct

+Between 2012 and 2023, at least 38 members of the Edmonton Police Service retired or left their positions during internal disciplinary hearings into allegations against them.

 Guard of Honour and Historical Unit

 The EPS Guard of Honour and Historical Unit is a special unit of the EPS composed of dedicated policemen who serve as professional ambassadors of the City of Edmonton to the public.
 It was introduced to the EPS in 1998, and has provided consistent protocol demonstrations at events such as: